ibm-cloud-docs/key-protect/cli-reference-039.md

 Encrypt the key material that you want to import to
-{{site.data.keyword.keymanagementserviceshort}} by using the public key that's associated with your service instance.
+{{site.data.keyword.keymanagementserviceshort}} by using the public key that's associated with your {{site.data.keyword.keymanagementserviceshort}} instance.
 Then, provide the retrieved encrypted key when you run `ibmcloud kp create` to import the key to the service.

 ```